chalatz/tours/pages/tours/driving/lindos-on-your-own.md

 **LINDOS VILLAGE AND ACROPOLIS**

-Then we drive to the main square of Lindos so you can climb up to the Acropolis of Lindos, or ride the donkeys - the "Lindos Taxi" !!.
-Walk through Lindos Village and up the many steps and narrow uphill cobblestone pathways to the summit of the Acropolis to see the magnificent remains of past civilizations.
-The view from the top truly panoramic (Stop Visit Photos)
+Next, we drive to the main square of Lindos, where you have two options:

+**Option 1:** Set out on a memorable ascent to the Acropolis of Lindos.
+Stroll through the picturesque village before climbing 292 narrow, uphill cobblestone steps to the top.
+At the summit, explore remarkable traces of ancient history, including the 4th-century BC Doric Temple of Athena Lindia, an impressive double-winged portico, a Byzantine church, and fortified remains built by the Knights, such as the Governor's quarters.
+(Stop for visit & photos)

+**Option 2:** Avoid the uphill climb and enjoy a leisurely exploration of Lindos' charming whitewashed village instead.
+Your driver can bring you to scenic viewpoints with spectacular views of the Acropolis, perfect for capturing beautiful photos from afar.
+This relaxed option lets you steer clear of crowds and intense heat, especially during the peak summer months of June, July, and August.
+(Stop for visit & photos)

 **COASTAL ROAD OF FALIRAKI AND KALLITHEA**